 7 Steps on How a Reverse Mortgage Works | Reverse Mortgage Loan

 A reverse mortgage loan allows senior homeowners to convert their equity into cash with no monthly mortgage payment.
-They are also known as a Home Equity Conversion Mortgage (HECM) that is insured by the Federal Housing Administration (FHA).
-Knowing how a reverse mortgage works, helps when searching for a reverse mortgage program that fits your needs.
+They are also known as a Home Equity Conversion Mortgage (HECM) that are insured by the Federal Housing Administration (FHA).
+Knowing how a reverse mortgage works helps when searching for a reverse mortgage program that fits your needs.